 The system engineering process can be applied with different level of tailoring as agreed between customer and supplier in their business agreement.

-The system engineering organization has interfaces with organizations in charge of management, product assurance, engineering disciplines, production, and operations and logistics.
+The system engineering function has interfaces with those other functions in charge of management, product assurance, engineering disciplines, production, and operations and logistics.

-1 The system engineering process is defined in detail in ECSS-E-HB-10 “System engineering guidelines”.

-2 The project phases are defined in ECSS-M-ST-10.
+The project phases are defined in ECSS-M-ST-10.